-If you use images of book covers, or use images on blogs and in distance education courses, then you want to ensure that your use of copyright-protected images is legal and you are not infringing upon the intellectual property rights of any copyright owners when using their images.
+You need to consider if you’re legally using images when using images of book covers, posting images on blogs and in distance education courses and elsewhere.
+You’ll want to read the helpful tips below to mitigate your chances of infringing upon the intellectual property rights of any copyright owners when using their images.

 Are You Legally Using Images?

-More and more we are using images to enhance text-based documents, annual reports, websites and blogs.
-As a universal rule, most images are protected by copyright laws around the world and permission is required to use the image as is, or to adapt it.
+More and more we’re using images to enhance text-based documents, annual reports, websites and blogs.
+As a universal rule, most images are protected by copyright laws around the world and you need permission to use the image as is, or to adapt it.
 Let’s look at some of the specifics surrounding this general rule.

 include two-dimensional and three-dimensional works of fine, graphic, and applied art, photographs, prints and art reproductions, maps, globes, charts, diagrams, models, and technical drawings, including architectural plans.

 The full range of rights attach to owners of these works.
-The owner of copyright has the exclusive rights to do and to authorize the reproduction of the images, prepare new works based on the original works, distribute copies to the public by sale or other transfer of ownership, or by rental, lease, or lending; and to display the works in public.
+The owner of copyright has the exclusive rights to do and to authorize the following:

 Using Book Covers